junxit/us-congress-code/title-26/chapter-1/sec-48e.md

     - **(C)** for any qualified investment with respect to any qualified facility or energy storage technology the construction of which begins during the third calendar year following the applicable year, 50 percent, and
     - **(D)** for any qualified investment with respect to any qualified facility or energy storage technology the construction of which begins during any calendar year subsequent to the calendar year described in subparagraph (C), 0 percent.
   - **(3)** *Applicable year* For purposes of this subsection, the term “applicable year” has the same meaning given such term in section 45Y(d)(3).
+  - **(4)** *Termination for wind and solar facilities*
+    - **(A)** *In general* This section shall not apply to any qualified property placed in service by the taxpayer after December 31, 2027, which is part of an applicable facility.
+    - **(B)** *Applicable facility* For purposes of this paragraph, the term “applicable facility” means a qualified facility which—
+      - **(i)** uses wind to produce electricity (within the meaning of such term as used in section 45(d)(1), as determined without regard to any requirement under such section with respect to the date on which construction of property begins), or
+      - **(ii)** uses solar energy to produce electricity (within the meaning of such term as used in section 45(d)(4), as determined without regard to any requirement under such section with respect to the date on which construction of property begins).
+    - **(C)** *Exception* This paragraph shall not apply with respect to any energy storage technology which is placed in service at any applicable facility.
 - **(f)** *Greenhouse gas* In this section, the term “greenhouse gas” has the same meaning given such term under section 45Y(e)(2).
 - **(g)** *Recapture of credit* For purposes of section 50, if the Secretary determines that the greenhouse gas emissions rate for a qualified facility is greater than 10 grams of CO2e per KWh, any property for which a credit was allowed under this section with respect to such facility shall cease to be investment credit property in the taxable year in which the determination is made.
 - **(h)** *Special rules for certain facilities placed in service in connection with low-income communities*